mrheat/dead-letter-dump/README.md

 Statistics
 -------------

-- Last update was on June 30, 2019, 12:00 am
+- Last update was on July 1, 2019, 12:00 am
 - The Whitelist currently contains 440 entries
-- The Blacklist currently contains 53461 entries
+- The Blacklist currently contains 53480 entries
 - The Greylist currently contains 41895 entries

 ## Support on BMC